My Little House Of Sleep Model

 ✔ The Outside World: family, culture, travel, school, daycare, etc.

-By understanding how all of this fits together, you can understand everything about your little one’s sleep and you can clearly (and quite easily) identify where sleep struggles are coming from.
+By understanding how all of this fits together, you can better understand your little one’s sleep and you can clearly (and quite easily) identify where sleep struggles are coming from, how to adapt and change what is necessary and therefore continue to help your little one on their sleep journey.

 When looking at the different rooms of the house, we think about…